Living Legally in France

 Do you meet the conditions to be legally exercising your free movement rights in France?

-All EU citizens have to meet certain conditions during their first 5 years in another EU state in order to be considered legally resident.
+All EU citizens (and those wishing to be protected by the WA) have to meet certain conditions during their first 5 years in another EU state in order to be considered legally resident.
 After 5 years you acquire permanent residence status.
 How do you prove permanent residence?

 (a) workers or self-employed persons in the host Member State; or